curateteaching/digitalpedagogy/keywords/praxis.md

 * **critique an idea.** Students challenge or question existing concepts or ideologies by building or performing new alternatives.
 * **generate an idea.** New theories or concepts arise, often iteratively and playfully, through performance, construction of objects or systems, and embodied understanding.

-JENTERY: This fourfold definition of praxis is wonderfully concise yet flexible.
-Love it!
-Thanks!

 Attention to *praxis* can encourage students to look beyond academic literature in developing an understanding of the content of a course.
 It can inspire them to contribute to knowledge representation and creation in new ways, and to move with confidence across disciplinary and professional boundaries.
 (See, for instance, the work of hairdresser Janet Stephens, now a published experimental archaeologist who has [untangled the mysteries](http://online.wsj.com/news/articles/SB10001424127887324900204578286272195339456) of Roman coiffures.)
-It can also foster life-long learning, as students move outward from our classrooms into the working world.
+It can also foster life-long learning, as students learn to negotiate more fluidly and at earlier stages between practices of classroom spaces and those of the working world.

-JENTERY: Does that last gesture, "into the working world," neatly parse "work life" from "academic life"?
-Here, I'm especially thinking of our audiences for this project; they may include people at post-secondary institutions where students and staff are balancing jobs with their studies and bringing the working world into the classroom.
-Would you be willing to revise to better account for such situations and dynamics?

 ### Our Own Pedagogy

 We have compiled these resources from the perspective of three digital humanities practitioners engaged in the extra-curricular mentoring and methodological training of graduate students across disciplines at a digital scholarship center: the University of Virginia [Scholars' Lab](http://scholarslab.org/).
 Almost everything we offer at the Scholars' Lab—from the contributions made by our internal research projects to our workshops and partnerships with faculty, our support of undergraduate research, and our hosted graduate fellowship programs—features *praxis* as [a central concern](http://scholarslab.org/about/charter/).
 We take an uncommon position for a library-based service unit, in that we are more oriented toward building up people, as mentors and partners, than toward building websites or tools as an on-request service.
 In our teaching, we are therefore always careful to emphasize *how* and *why* to make or do things, and to promote design thinking and reflective practice. *Praxis* is core to the ethos of the Scholars' Lab and to nearly all of our interactions with collaborators.
-We take this tack because we feel that students, scholars, and cultural heritage or information professionals alike need to engage more deeply with making and building as a way of knowing, in preparation for more active and hopeful futures for the humanities.
+We take this tack because we feel that students, scholars, and cultural heritage or information professionals alike need to engage more deeply with making and building as a way of knowing, in preparation for active and hopeful futures for 21st-century humanities.

-JENTERY: Here, some readers may respond, "more active and hopeful than . . .?"
-Does that make sense?
-Would you be willing to clarify your point of comparison here?
-Or would doing so let out the worms?

 A pedagogy of *praxis* appreciates built objects and working systems, but attends equally to processes and manners of making, and ensures that both are instructive.